adithyavenkatkumar/EtherNexus/README.md

-# DataHaven — Blockchain Banking System
+# EtherNexus — Blockchain Banking System

 > A decentralized, self-custodial banking platform built on Ethereum, combining the security of Web3 with the usability of traditional banking.